captn3m0/security-engineering-ebook/README.md

 A combined official signed PDF of the first edition is available at <http://www.cl.cam.ac.uk/~rja14/musicfiles/manuscripts/SEv1.pdf>

+## Contributing

+The list of URLs is maintained at `urls.txt` and might need to be updated.
+File a PR if this breaks?

 ## License

 The little code in this repo is under MIT.